 - Proof of income: You’ll need to show proof of income, such as recent paystubs or a W-2 from your employer.
 If you have rental income from tenants, you’ll need to provide checks, bank statements, or lease documents to show how much you made from the unit.

-- Copy of homeowners insurance: Lenders will require you to show that you have adequate coverage in place for the property.
+- Copy of homeowners, or mortgage insurance: Lenders will require you to show that you have adequate coverage in place for the property.